yuriei/Epi_R_handbook/README.md

 # The Epidemiologist R Handbook

 # About this handbook
-**This is a free open-access R reference manual for applied epidemiologists and public health practitioners.**
+**The Epi R Handbook is a R reference manual for applied epidemiology and public health.**

 ***Go to www.epiRhandbook.com to see the latest version of the online handbook.***